Trump tries to calm tensions after Lewis squabble

 "I think we also have to consistently engage with pressure, public pressure," King said.
 "It doesn't happen automatically."

-Trump, who struggled for support from minority voters on Election Day, briefly joined King in the lobby of Trump Tower but ignored reporters' shouted questions about his comments on Lewis.
+Trump, who struggled for support from minority voters on Election Day, briefly joined King in the lobby of Trump Tower but ignored reporters' shouted questions about his comments on Lewis, a civil rights legend in his own right.

 The congressman said late last week he didn't consider Trump a "legitimate president," blaming Russian interference in the election.
 Lewis said he would boycott Friday's inauguration.
 More than two dozen Democratic members of Congress have said they will sit out the Trump swearing-in ceremony.
 Among them is Tennessee Rep. Steve Cohen, who said Monday "this president 'semi-elect' does not deserve to be president of the United States.
 He has not exhibited the characteristics or the values that we hold dear."